Aral-167/iss_tracker/README.md

 # ISS Real-Time Tracker & Space Dashboard

 This is a feature-rich, interactive web application that provides real-time tracking of the International Space Station (ISS) and a dashboard of other fascinating astronomical data.
 The project is built with a Python Flask backend and a vanilla JavaScript frontend.
+Fun fact: This project normally started as a ISS tracker (the name!) but after I decided to add more features to it so now it's an ISS tracker and a site to explore the cosmos.

 ## Features